I know you're saying, why didn't you tell him that during the break?

 And that's what he has to be measured by.

-And part of it I think is a flawed ideology, because I think his view of government and the people and his administration is a flawed view that takes us away from the things that have made America exceptional.
+And part of it, I think, is a flawed ideology because I think his view of government and the people and his administration is a flawed view that takes us away from the things that have made America exceptional.

-And part of it is quite frankly incompetence.
+And part of it is, quite frankly, incompetence.

-I hardly I really don't know him, um, have nothing personal against him, but I honestly don't I I honestly think there's a level a lack of competence in terms of being able to do the job and and the inability to lead on some of these critical issues, and the result is being paid paid by you know millions of Americans who can't find a job or are working twice as hard to make half as much, who see their country being bankrupted and no serious solutions being offered.
+I really don't know him, have nothing personal against him, but I honestly think there's a lack of competence in terms of being able to do the job and the inability to lead on some of these critical issues.

-Yeah, well, he sees it being bankrupted too.
+Yeah, well, he sees it being bankrupted, too.

-That is that is economic terrorism.
+That is economic terrorism.

-Senator Pat Toomey has a bill that does that that actually directs them to pay certain things first.
+Senator Pat Toomey has a bill that does that, that actually directs them to pay certain things first.

-So and we we will only go into default if Obama makes us default.
+And we will only go into default if Obama makes us default.

-I mean he can stop this, right?
+I mean, he can stop this, right?

 Sure.

-He can stop this by by also starting to implement some of the spending measures we think are necessary.
+He can stop this by also starting to implement some of the spending measures we think are necessary.

 He can also stop it by basically prioritizing spending on certain things if it comes to that.

-But let me tell you one thing, Russia, no one's said yet, or maybe they have.
+But let me tell you one thing, Russia.

 The fact that payments on Social Security and Medicare may stop is a stinging indictment and a wake-up call.

-That means what Americans should realize, hold on a second.
+That means what Americans should realize, hold on a second, my Social Security check and my Medicare benefits are borrowed.

 I thought I paid into a trust fund.